 The Week One problems for this academic year will be as follows:

 This problem features an attempt by the United States to secure the extradition of two suspected terrorists who have been indicted in federal court for participating in terrorist acts on U.S. soil.
 In the initial indictments, the United States seeks the death penalty, a punishment which is likely to make it difficult for the countries in which the defendants now reside – France and Russia – to extradite under the international human rights treaty to which their nations are parties.
 Specifically, students will be asked to evaluate whether the European Convention on Human Rights bars extradition in the circumstances of the cases, working within an assigned role as counsel for one of the defendants or one of the governments or as a judge on the European Court of Human Rights.
 They will also participate in a mock oral argument before, or serve as a judge on, the Court in the middle of the week.
 Finally, students will be asked to explore other means by which the United States might secure custody of the defendants should extraditions be foreclosed by treaty or otherwise denied.
-At the end of the week, the students will hear from a panel of experts, who in the past have included representatives of the Departments of State and Justice, and federal counterterrorism and national intelligence organizations, on the likely real-life resolution of the issues embedded in the problem.
+At the end of the week, the students will hear from a panel of experts, who in the past have included representatives of the Departments of State and Justice, human rights organizations, and federal counterterrorism and national intelligence organizations, on the likely real-life resolution of the issues embedded in the problem.

 Professor Julie Ross